emacs-helm/helm/index.md

-helm problems or unstable emacs, please look for comparable features within [helm](https://github.com/emacs-helm/helm) and [emacs-helm](https://github.com/emacs-helm) before installing such extensions e.g. helm-swoop vs helm-occur which is part of Helm.
+helm problems or unstable emacs, please look for comparable features within [helm](https://github.com/emacs-helm/helm) and [emacs-helm](https://github.com/emacs-helm) before installing such extensions e.g. helm-swoop which is badly written and unmaintained vs helm-occur which is part of Helm.

 # Other emacs extensions recommended with helm